The Infinitesimal Phase Response Curves of Oscillators in Piecewise Smooth Dynamical Systems: Results

+In this section, we briefly discuss a planar model for which the iPRC is explicitly computable \cite{ShawParkChielThomas2012SIADS}, and how our theory extends this calculation.

+As part of \cite{ShawParkChielThomas2012SIADS}, we analyzed a piecewise linear system (the ``iris system''), where a stable heteroclinic cycle (SHC) gives rise to a one-parameter family of limit cycles similar to those in the sine system.
+The piecewise linear analogue consists of four regions with velocity fields equivalent, under successive 90-degree rotations, to the velocity field in the unit square.
+Our theory reproduces the result immediately as shown in \cite{park2013infinitesimal}.
+Moreover, while the result in \cite{ShawParkChielThomas2012SIADS} depends on symmetry of the system, Theorem \ref{theorem} naturally accounts for the same system with heterogeneous vector fields,

+where $\lambda_k$ for $k \in \{1,2,3,4\}$.
+Despite the loss of symmetry, the calculations in this case follow the same steps as in \cite{park2013infinitesimal}. \yp{Next, we turn to a classic, biologically-motivated model with asymmetric piecewise linear vector field dynamics.}

-\subsection{Two Dimensional Glass Network}
+\subsection{\yp{Two Dimensional Glass Network}}

 Glass, Perez, and Pasternack introduced a planar piecewise linear system as a model of feedback inhibition in a genetic regulatory circuit \cite{GlassPasternack1978JMB,GlassPerez1974JChemPhys}.
-Figure \ref{fig:glass_pasternack} illustrates several trajectories converging to a stable limit cycle in such a network.
+Figure \ref{fig:glass_pasternack}(a) illustrates several trajectories converging to a stable limit cycle in such a network.
 The concentration $x_1$ stimulates the production of $x_2$, while $x_2$ inhibits the production of $x_1$.
 One may also consider a macroscopic analogue in a predator-prey system, where $x_1$ is the prey and $x_2$ is the predator.
+Within each quadrant of the plane, the trajectories converge towards a target point located in the subsequent quadrant (Figure \ref{fig:glass_pasternack}(a)).